GunzIvan28/rMAP/README.md

 **The short notation for the code above can be run as follows**:
 `rMAP -t 8 -r full_genome.gbk -i dir_name -o dir_name -f -a shovill -m -vc -p -s -g`

+## Arguments

+### Mandatory

+- `-c | --config` This installs R-packages and other dependancies required for downstream analysis.
+It is run only once, mandatory and the very first step performed before any analysis
+- `-i | --input` Location of sequences to be analyzed either in `.fastq` or `.fastq.gz` formats.
+If reads are not qzipped, rMAP will compress them for the user for optimization
+- `-o | --output` Name of directory to output results. rMAP creates the specified folder if it does not exist
+- `-r | --reference` Provide the recommended reference genome in `genbank` format renamed with extension `.gbk` e.g `reference_name.gbk` required for variant calling.
+A reference in `fasta` format e.g `reference_name.fasta` or `reference_name.fa` can be used but will not produce annotated vcf files

+### Other options

+- `-o | --download` This options downloads sequences from NCBI-Sequence Read Archive.
+Create a text file `'list.txt'` containing the IDs of the samples to be downloaded and save it at `$HOME` directory.
+The downloaded samples will be saved at `$HOME/SRA_READS`
+- `-f | --quality` Generates quality metrics for the input sequences visualized as `.html` reports
+- `-q | --trim` Identifies and trims illumina library adapters off the raw reads and poor quality reads below a phred quality score of `27` with minimum length of `80`bp set as the default for the software
+- `-a | --assembly` Performs _De-novo_ assembly for the trimmed reads.
+Two assemblers are available for this step: `shovill` or `megahit`.
+Selecting `"shovill"` will perform genome mapping and several polishing rounds with removal of 'inter-contig' gaps to produce good quality contigs and scaffolds but is SLOW.
+Selecting `"megatht"` produces contigs with relatively lower quality assembly metrics but is much FASTER
+- `-vc | --varcall` Maps reads to the reference genome and calls `SNPs` saved in vcf format.
+A merged 'all-sample ID' VCF file to be used to infer phylogeny in downstream analysis is also generated at this stage
+- `-t | --threads` Specifies the number of cores to use as an integer.
+Default cores are set to 4
+- `-m | --amr` Provides a snapshot of the existing resistome (antimicrobial resistance genes, virulence factors, mlsts and plasmids) present in each sample id
+- `-p | phylogeny` Uses the vcf file containing SNPs for all of the samples combined as an input, transposes it into a multiple alignment fasta file and infers phylogenetic analysis using Maximum-Likelihood method.
+The trees generated are in 1000 Bootstrap values
+- `-s | --pangenome` Performs pangenome analysis for the samples using Roary.
+A minimum of 3 samples is required for this step
+- `-g | --gene-ele` This interrogates for any Insertion Sequences that may inserted anywhere within the genomes of the samples.
+These sequences are compared against a database of the commonly reported insertion Sequences found in organisms originating from the **_ESKAPE_** fraternity
+- `-h | --help` Shows the main menu
+- `-v | version` Prints software version and exits
+- `-x | citation` Shows citation and exits

+## Report visualization

+A sample of the interractive report generated from the pipeline can be viewed at this [link](https://github.com/GunzIvan28/gunzivan28.github.io)

 ## 📝 Information

 ### How to cite